ipconfigure/fusion-apps/camera-status/README.md

 },
 ```

-2. For Orchid Fusion to render this as a server based app you must include the `server` section in the app.json file.
+3. For Orchid Fusion to load this as an Externally Hosted app the `server` section must be included in the app.json file.

 ```
 "server": {